 Do gig economy delivery apps pay for gas?

-Services like GrubHub, DoorDash, Postmates, Amazon Flex, and Uber Eats don’t usually pay for gas.
+Services like GrubHub, DoorDash, Postmates, Amazon Flex, Delivery Logistics, and Uber Eats don’t usually pay for gas.
 Even if they paid for gas, you’d need to treat those payments as income.
 You would then write off what you spent on gas using one of the above methods.

 Can a gig economy driver deduct other car expenses?